HOA board of director roles and responsibilities explained

 President

-HOA board members and their role in your community The president’s responsibilities include important procedural roles and essential leadership functions.
-For instance, if dictated by the bylaws, the president may appoint committees and operate as an authority on the rules and documents governing the association.
+The president’s responsibilities include important procedural roles and essential leadership functions.
+For instance, if dictated by the bylaws, the president may appoint committees and operate as an authority on the rules and documents governing the community or property.
 During meetings, the president maintains order, proposes questions, calls votes, announces outcomes, and recognizes those about to speak on the floor.
-The president also calls the meeting to order, announces the agenda, and ensures everyone adheres to it.
-As you can see, this takes a unique personality: someone who is conversant in the dynamics of effective meetings and knowledgeable about many of the specifics of your community.
+The president also calls the meeting to order, announces the agenda, and oversees that everyone adheres to it.
+As you can see, this takes a unique personality: someone who is conversant in the dynamics of effective board meetings and knowledgeable about many of the specifics of your community.

 “The essential part of getting the right people on your board is to utilize each person's skills for each position.
 Look at their skills, history, and background,” recommends Bobby Knuth, senior regional director at FirstService Residential.
 Knuth says that people with experience running businesses of any size can also come to the board with skills that will make it operate more smoothly.

-“More will be accomplished if the president handles the association as a business rather than a social circle, focusing on community goals.
+“More will be accomplished if the president handles the property as a business rather than a social circle, focusing on community goals.
 They understand the need to accomplish tasks but also be fair and amicable in their dealings,” Knuth explains.
-“People who see the board and association as their social circle tend to run long meetings that are not efficient and don’t accomplish much.
-It’s important to remember that many large associations are multi-million-dollar businesses, not social clubs.”
+“People who see the board and the community as their social circle tend to run long meetings that are not efficient and don’t accomplish much.
+It’s important to remember that many large residential communities are multi-million-dollar businesses, not social clubs.”

-To learn more about the role of a board president, read our article “Eight roles you'll master as HOA president.
+To learn more about the role of a board president, read our article “What does an HOA president do?

 Vice President

 The vice president shares many of the president’s responsibilities and serves in a leadership capacity when the president is absent.
-This individual is tasked with helping to maintain order during parliamentary procedures, keeping the flow of business moving efficiently, and acting as a knowledgeable source when it comes to the association's rules.
-Many smaller associations choose not to have a vice president as part of the structure; if that’s the case, ensure everyone on the board understands who will step up if the president is unavailable for a meeting.
+This individual is tasked with helping to maintain order during parliamentary procedures, keeping the flow of business moving efficiently, and acting as a knowledgeable source when it comes to the community's rules.
+Many smaller communities choose not to have a vice president as part of the structure; if that’s the case, everyone on the board should be aware of who will step up if the president is unavailable for a meeting.

 Secretary

-Think of this person as the association historian.
+Think of this person as the team's historian.
 The secretary’s role is to record the board's actions so they can be referenced later.
-This ensures clarity and gives the board a reference point for when and how decisions were made.
+This provides clarity and gives the board a reference point for when and how decisions were made.
 Imagine how often you’ve had a conversation with another party only to find two different interpretations of the outcome after the fact.
-Now multiply that by every association member, and you understand how important good records are.
+Now multiply that by every resident, and you understand how important good records are.
 The secretary’s functions eliminate those “Oh, I thought you meant...” scenarios by keeping accurate meeting minutes and acting as the custodian of all records.
 The secretary will also sign the minutes of all meetings and other important community documents.

 How those minutes are taken can vary from board to board.
 Sometimes, an onsite staff member will take the minutes, and the secretary approves and signs.
 Other boards prefer that the secretary take the minutes during the meeting.
 The minutes should be simple, clear, and accurate regardless of who is doing the job.
 The meeting minutes should be a summary of the motions made and actions taken, not a word-for-word transcript of the meeting.

-To learn more about the role of a board secretary, read our article “What does a community association secretary of the board do?
+To learn more about the role of a board secretary, read our article “What does an HOA secretary do?

 Treasurer

-In a practical, hands-on sense, the board is tasked with protecting and preserving the association’s assets, minimizing the financial risks to the association, maintaining the community’s property values, and enhancing the living experience for all residents.
-These mandates include everything from establishing policy and creating a budget to ensuring preventative maintenance.
+In a practical, hands-on sense, the board is tasked with protecting and preserving the property’s assets, minimizing financial risks, maintaining the community’s property values, and enhancing the living experience for all residents.
+These mandates include everything from establishing policy and creating a budget to preventative maintenance.

 To learn how a professional management company like FirstService Residential can support your community, contact a member of our team.